sourcegraph/handbook/content/departments/product-engineering/engineering/admin-exp/iam/index.md

 #### Decision log

-[This document](https://docs.google.com/document/d/10ylYWDpDABAlaF-dPi5_hgjNkTmakMeivxxsIz2Q3uQ/edit?usp=sharing) contains all important decisions and agreements done within the IAM and Admin Experience team in reverse-chronological order so that they can be tracked over time.
+[This document](https://docs.google.com/document/d/10ylYWDpDABAlaF-dPi5_hgjNkTmakMeivxxsIz2Q3uQ/edit?usp=sharing) contains all important decisions and agreements done within the IAM team in reverse-chronological order so that they can be tracked over time.
 Consider this a single source of truth for all the decisions within the team.
 If you are leading the decision-making process, please update the documents with the details about the decision made.
 If appropriate, especially for team working agreement, please update the handbook as well.

 #### Team internal communication

 We are a globally distributed team with 16+ hours of time zone difference.
 Asynchronous communication is a key for achieving high visibility and close collaboration within the team.
-In addition to [general Sourcegraph async communication guidelines](../../../../../company-info-and-process/communication/asynchronous-communication.md), we agreed to the following recommendations within the IAM and Admin Experience team.
+In addition to [general Sourcegraph async communication guidelines](../../../../../company-info-and-process/communication/asynchronous-communication.md), we agreed to the following recommendations within the IAM team.

 ##### Team communication channels and how to use them

 ###### Slack

-While the team is following [multiple Slack channels](#team-slack-channels), [#iam-and-admin-exp-internal](https://sourcegraph.slack.com/archives/C02EQBDB1LY) is the place for all work-related discussions, including [status updates](#regular-status-updates), questions, requests for help, team announcements, etc. Please remember that Slack is not a source of truth.
+While the team is following [multiple Slack channels](#team-slack-channels), [#iam-internal](https://sourcegraph.slack.com/archives/C02EQBDB1LY) is the place for all work-related discussions, including [status updates](#regular-status-updates), questions, requests for help, team announcements, etc. Please remember that Slack is not a source of truth.
 To make the relevant information easily discoverable over time, use other channels (for example, GitHub, Handbook, Google docs, etc.) and reference them on Slack via links.
 It's worth thinking about Slack as a synchronous—rather than asynchronous—communication channel.

 ###### GitHub

-[GitHub](https://github.com/orgs/sourcegraph/projects/259/views/10) is the IAM and Admin Experience team's single source of truth for team backlog, work planning, and execution.
+[GitHub](https://github.com/orgs/sourcegraph/projects/259/views/10) is the IAM team's single source of truth for team backlog, work planning, and execution.
 Please include all tasks related to status updates and questions within GitHub issues and keep the state of the sprint board up to date.

 Please keep all discussions related to ongoing code changes within GitHub pull requests.
 You will find more guidelines for making pull requests and asking for code review in the [Making pull requests and asking for code reviews](#making-pull-requests-and-asking-for-code-reviews) section.